-Isla Garraway, MD, PhD, at UCLA David Geffen School of Medicine and Levi Garraway, MD, PhD, at Dana-Farber Cancer Institute and Harvard University, are siblings.
+Isla Garraway, MD, PhD, at UCLA David Geffen School of Medicine and Levi Garraway, MD, PhD, at Dana-Farber Cancer Institute and now a Senior Vice President of Global Oncology at Eli Lilly and Company, are siblings.
 They are both also PCF-funded researchers.
 The Garraways lost their father to prostate cancer while they were in graduate school and were inspired to focus their scientific careers in prostate cancer research.